HOW CAN I FIND OUT WHAT GOVERNORS HAVE DISCUSSED?

 If you have any concerns you wish to bring to the attention of the Governors, the easiest way is to speak to one of the parent governors, who are usually around in the playground before or after school.
 Pope Paul is fortunate in that besides its two parent governors, some of our other governors are also parents who can often be seen in school.
 There are photographs of all the governors on a notice board in the entrance area to help you to recognise them.

-Alternatively you can write to Marybelle Morrissey, Chair of Governors, care of the school.
+Alternatively you can write to Michael Kelly, Chair of Governors, care of the school.
 The office will make sure any letters are passed on.

 THE GOVERNING BODY